NagusameCS/IVY/terms.md

 ---
 - **4. Content Ownership and Reuse**

-  - All content on IVY is original work by the IVY team, although some materials were inspired by existing educational sources.
+  - While some materials may appear similar to copyrighted resources, all content on IVY is the original work of our team.
+Any resemblance is coincidental and arises naturally from covering the same academic topics and structure required by the IB curriculum.

   - **You may:**
     -  Download or reuse materials for personal or educational use (e.g. in class, tutoring, studying).